 Application guidelines for Flexible PVC pipe:

-All white Flexible PVC pipe we sell meets applicable UPC, USPC, ANSI, IAMPO, and NSF specifications, as well as City of LA, Southern Building Code, and Dade County, but not for potable water.
-Black has no ratings other than for swimming pools.
-It's all the same pipe, but because of the different uses, not all have the same rating.
+The flexible PVC pipe we sell meets applicable UPC, USPC, ANSI, IAMPO, and NSF specifications, as well as City of LA, Southern Building Code, and Dade County, but not for potable water.
+[Note: We sell flexible pvc pipe, as well as many other products, including rigid pvc pipe, pvc hose, rubber hose, tubing etc. Each of those other products have their certifications, rules and exceptions.
+Send us an email for more info on these other products if you don't find the information on the product pages.]
 Flexible PVC pipe should be used in accordance with the following guidelines:

 - NEVER to be used where there is a constant "dead head" pressure.
 Deadhead pressure is when you have the pump running and no place for the water to go.
 Constant deadhead pressure may balloon the pipe and eventually it may fail or cause joint failure.
 The pressure ratings given are for flowing pressure situations.
 Typical okay uses are: swimming pools, spas, hot-tubs, whirlpool bathtubs, irrigation (after the valve), ponds, drainage, conduit, suction applications, etc. As long as there is flow in the pipe you should be fine within the rated specifications.